HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Harnessing the Power of Gen-AI in Research/README.md

-## Harnessing the Power of Gen-AI in Research
+## Multi-Agent Collaboration for Complex Tasks

 We are a cross-functional Agile team.
 Consisting of data scientists + Tech support.
-Our team exists of 5 members that itertively define, build, test, and deploy tool-chain workflows for specifiec Data Scince Use Cases.
+Our team exists of 5 members that itertively define, build, test, and deploy tool-chain workflows for *Healtcare Data Science Use Cases*.

+Here we present a Gen-AI approach that allows Healthcare specilatists to perfom innovative research with Large Language Models

 #
 #